Anugyasingh123/Project1/README.md

 I have tried to make an e-commerce website using the knowledge that I got from Masai.
 My website name is Tunic.
 I have also referred help from chat GPT
-FashionHub is a stylish and responsive fashion e-commerce website designed to showcase the latest trends in clothing, footwear, and accessories.
+TUNIC is a stylish and responsive fashion e-commerce website designed to showcase the latest trends in clothing, footwear, and accessories.
 It provides users an interactive and seamless shopping experience, similar to popular platforms like Myntra.

  # **Features**
 ✔️ Login page<br/>